-- a. when a student is admitted to their course of study and chooses to delay starting their course at a later date: - b. when a student takes a break or leave of absence from their course of study.
+- a. when a student is admitted to their course of study and chooses to delay starting their course at a later date; - b. when a student takes a break or leave of absence from their course of study.

-Deferral of studies may be allowed for a period of up to two year from the date of approval.
-Requests for deferral must be submitted on the Deferral Form stating the reasons for the deferral from the course.
+Deferral of studies may be allowed for a period of up to two years from the date of approval.
+Requests for deferral must be submitted on the Request to Defer Form stating the reasons for the deferral from the course.